josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 ---

-> ”Apart from your need (long-term) of a big French dictionary, which you should “mine” systematically, you require “500 French Verbs” - very good as a reference book for all the tenses.
+> ”Apart from your need (long-term) of a big French dictionary, which you should ‘mine’ systematically, you require “500 French Verbs” - very good as a reference book for all the tenses.
 You can’t get far without knowing the verb systems (in any foreign language).
-The 3rd and final book is called - “Collins East Learning French Conversation” - cost £6.99.
+The 3rd and final book is called - ‘Collins East Learning French Conversation’ - cost £6.99.
 I bought a copy of this at Blackwell’s bookshop, but it disappeared.
 This book is for a person who does not have a French degree, knows quite a lot of French - but needs the language for *short visits* (not for living there!) - an excellent cheap book…
 >
 > …Now and again, when you have time, read the odd French novel perhaps - French detective novels are filled with verbs!
 Ease of recall is important; the French don’t give you much time to say what you need to say - you *have* to memorise a short repertoire of useful phrases/sentences - *your* part in the play.”
 >